 Generally speaking most sections on all levels have 24 seats in each row, but it does vary.
 The seats are numbered 1-24 from left-to-right when you are looking into the stands from the field.

-Generally all game tickets ordered through the Valero Alamo Bowl by October 30 will receive a commemorative ticket that will be mailed out in late November.
-Please call our office at (210) 226-2695 if you do not receive game tickets by early December.
-Tickets ordered through the bowl office after after October 31 will be processed and mailed within 7-10 business days.
+Generally all game tickets ordered through the Valero Alamo Bowl will receive a commemorative ticket that will be mailed out the first week of December.
+Please call our office at (210) 704-6666 if you do not receive game tickets by December 10.
 For tickets ordered through Ticketmaster or the university, please refer to their policies.

 Everyone entering the stadium must have a ticket.
 This change was implemented in March 2006 based on feedback from Valero Alamo Bowl option ticket holders mainly because in a sold-out Alamodome there is little room for lap children and the noise levels are very high.
-The Alamo Bowl Box Office will try and accommodate requests to relocate people so everyone can be together.
-If you’d like to purchase a single SRO ticket for a child sitting on your lap, please call 210-704-6666.
+The Valero Alamo Bowl Box Office will try and accommodate requests to relocate people so everyone can be together.
+If you’d like to purchase a single SRO ticket for a child sitting on your lap, please call 210-704-6666 with a credit card and your seat locations.

 What are my parking options for game day?